-Their Majesties live at the Akasaka Imperial Palace within the Akasaka Estate.
-In addition to official events at the Imperial Palace, Their Majesties also receive guests and hold official events at the Akasaka Imperial Palace.
+Their Majesties live at the Akasaka Imperial Residence within the Akasaka Estate.
+In addition to official events at the Imperial Palace, Their Majesties also receive guests and hold official events at the Akasaka Imperial Residence.
 Their Majesties often receive lectures on academic, artistic or cultural matters, and listen to explanations from experts on the situation in Japan and overseas, on the status of post-disaster reconstruction efforts, and on various events and ceremonies.
-Their Majesties also host receptions at the Akasaka Imperial Palace
+Their Majesties also host receptions at the Akasaka Imperial Residence

-Their Majesties also meet with the members of the Imperial Palace volunteers, both at the Akasaka Imperial Palace, from whom they hear about the situation in the various regions of Japan and offer their encouragement.
+Their Majesties also meet with the members of the Imperial Palace volunteers, both at the Akasaka Imperial Residence and also at the Imperial Palace, from whom they hear about the situation in the various regions of Japan and offer their encouragement.

-While he was the Crown Prince, from April 1992 until March 2019, His Majesty received a commission as a visiting research fellow at the Gakushuin University Museum of History, where he continued his research on Japanese medieval history.
-In 2003, he gave a lecture at the Gakushuin Women's College entitled, "British Society and Culture: The Source of North American Culture," after which he gave lectures on various themes almost every year, in 2005, 2006, from 2008 to 2017, and in 2019.
+While he was the Crown Prince, from April 1992 until March 2019, His Majesty served as a visiting research fellow at the Gakushuin University Museum of History, where he continued his research on Japanese medieval history.
+Since in 2003, he gave a lecture at the Gakushuin Women's College entitled, "British Society and Culture: The Source of North American Culture," he gave lectures on various themes almost every year, in 2005, 2006, from 2008 to 2017, and in 2019.